samelie/ppauctions-bidder/README.md

 # PPAUCTIONS Bidder/Scraper

+### !!!
+Caution.
+This has real world effects.
+Advice for first time use: START_BIDDING=0 and LOGGING=1

 [PPAUCTIONS](ppauctions.com) is an aunction site based out of the UK specializing in industry equipment liquidation of asset sales .